 Admittedly, this is yet another point in the software engineer VS software developer article in which engineers excel.
 Software engineers have the option to work with web apps, system and application development, data analysis and so on.
 On the flip side, software developers have rather limited options - they may work as front or back end developers, but even then they are somewhat tied to the actual programs themselves.

-Now, with all of what we’ve covered in this software developer VS software engineer article, you might think that software engineering is the way to go.
-However, don’t forget – personal preferences are a thing!
+Now, with all of what we’ve covered the main aspects of both developers and engineers in the article, you might think that software engineering is the way to go.
+However, don’t forget - personal preferences are a thing!
 Whichever side of the software developer VS software engineer debate you decide to choose, it all kind of boils down to that.

-With that said, we have reached the end of our “Software Developer VS Software Engineer” tutorial.
-As you’ve probably noticed, both of these professions are tough nuts to crack – they have their own intricacies, and revealing them would take much more than a short comparison article.
+As you’ve probably noticed, both of these professions are tough nuts to crack - they have their intricacies, and revealing them would take much more than a short comparison article.

 The IT industry has always been seen as one of the best places to go when it comes to a stable and reliable career path.
 If you’re interested in constantly advancing technology, and a certain profession from the IT field has caught your attention (whether it be software development, engineering, programming, or anything else) - don’t hesitate to try and study it!
 You never know - it might be the right career path for you!